To enable easy searching, the CookieParser session agent parses cookies appearing after

 Avoid using

-) character as a delimiter.
+the ampersand (&) character as a delimiter.
 This

 character is commonly used to denote fragments within a parent cookie,